JasmineMadi/Database-Systems-for-Data-Science/README.md

 ### Homework 2 (due Sep 13)

 1. Answer questions in [Block 1](Block1.md).
 You can check your answers with ChatGPT or a similar service.
 Do not turn in your answers.
-Come up with one original non-trivial question about the material and post it in the class chatroom.
+Come up with one original non-trivial question about the material and post it in the class chat room.
 Provide your own answer as well.

 ## Weeks 3-5: (Sep 5, Sep 12, Sep 19)

-Data models: diverse ways to think about data: hiearchical, network, relational, object, graph, and document data models.
+Data models: diverse ways to think about data: hierarchical, network, relational, object, graph, and document data models.

 ### Key concepts

-* Data models: structured (schema) and self-desccribing (schema-less).
+* Data models: structured (schema) and self-describing (schema-less).
 * How a database table works.
 * Schema design.
 Simple queries.
 Primary key.
 Foreign keys.
 Entity integrity.
 Referential integrity.
 * Normalization.
 First normal form.
 Entity normalization.